An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Introduction

-In this paper, motivated by the previous result in~\cite{gao2013universal}, an appropriate ISMC design for general nonlinear systems based on PALMs is developed.
-To be specific, an uncertain PWA is constructed on a compact region to express a given non-affine continuous-time nonlinear system first and then an integral sliding-mode parallel control~(ISMPC) method is proposed for global asymptotic stabilization of the uncertain PWA and, consequently, for semi-global asymptotic stabilization of the original general nonlinear systems.
-In particular, the designed integral type sliding surface function depends on the system state and control signal.
-In each partition of the whole state space, the resulting sliding-mode controller used has a dynamical parallel compensator form and the corresponding control gain matrices are obtained by calculating a series of LMIs with the aid of a common quadratic Lyapunov function.
-This ISMPC strategy holds two favorable features:
+In this paper, motivated by the previous fuzzy-model-based result in~\cite{gao2013universal}, an appropriate ISMC design for general non-affine continuous-time nonlinear systems through PALMs is developed to eliminate the restriction on system matrices and to avoid the chatter phenomenon around boundaries between subregions.
+Specifically, a PALM is constructed on a compact region to express a controlled nonlinear system first and then an ISMPC method is proposed for global asymptotic stabilization of the PALM and, consequently, for ensuring the semi-global asymptotic stability of the original general nonlinear system.
+In particular, the constructed integral type sliding surface function depends on the system state and control signal.
+Compared with the commonly designed static state feedback controller~\cite{rubagotti2011integral,li2013adaptive,jiang2018novel}, the ISMPC strategy utilizes a new parallel control law and, in each partition of the whole system space, the resultant sliding-mode controller has a dynamical parallel compensator form.
+The corresponding control gains are obtained by calculating a series of linear matrix inequalities~(LMIs) with the aid of a common quadratic Lyapunov function.
+This ISMPC strategy holds three favorable features:

-(i) Different input matrices w.r.t the PALMs are allowed, thus the ISMPC scheme is applicable for general nonlinear systems; and
+(i) Different input matrices w.r.t. the PALMs are allowed, thus the ISMPC scheme is applicable for general non-affine nonlinear systems;

-(ii) The uncertainties arising during the approximation procedure, either ``matched'' or ``unmatched''~\cite{choi2007lmi}, are eliminated in the control channel w.r.t the resulting controlled system, which introduces stronger robustness.
+(ii) The uncertainties arising during the approximation procedure, either ``matched'' or ``unmatched'', are eliminated in the control channel w.r.t. the resultant controlled system, which introduces stronger robustness; and

+(iii) The proposed piecewise sliding-mode parallel controller admits a time-integral form of solution and naturally generates smooth control signals, even around the boundaries of the partitioned subspaces where the controller gains switch abruptly.
+This helps reduce chattering phenomenon and makes the control law more implementable and reliable in real applications.